Caner Erkin: Return to Fenerbahçe

 On 6 August 2020, he signed a two-year deal until June 2022 with an option for an extra year.
 After four years at Beşiktaş, the other side of Istanbul, he returned to Fenerbahçe.
 On 11 September, in his first game back against Çaykur Rizespor, he assisted Gökhan Gönül's header, who was a returnee like himself.

 On 4 August 2021, Fenerbahçe announced that he would not be included in the club's squad for the upcoming season according to the team's manager Vitor Pereira's decision.

+Fatih Karagümrük

+On 6 September 2021, Fatih Karagümrük announced the signing of Erkin, as a free agent.

 İstanbul Başakşehir

 On 28 January 2023, Erkin signed a 1.5-year contract with İstanbul Başakşehir.

+Eyüpspor

+On 11 July 2023, Erkin joined Turkish Second Division side Eyüpspor, as a free agent.

 International career

+In 2005, at the U-17 World Cup, Caner was a vital part of the Turkey team which finished in fourth place.
+Caner scored 4 goals in the tournament.

-Erkin made his debut for the Turkish national football team at the age of 17 in a friendly match against Ghana in May 2006.
+Erkin made his debut for the Turkey national football team at the age of 17 in a friendly match against Ghana in May 2006.
 His first goal was against Ukraine on 5 June 2012.